zjuasmn/react-utilities/docs/Resolve.md

 # Resolve

-`Resolve` is a PURE react component which resolve `promise` and pass the resolved value to children component when promise return.
+`Resolve` is a react component which resolve `promise` and pass the resolved value to children component when promise return.
 With `Resolve` you can wrap your pure, stateless component to connect them to remote data.

 ## Demo